 "Subcontractor" means an organization (other than the applicant organization) that is expected to: (a) contribute to the scientific development or execution of the project in a substantive, measurable way and (b) receive \$25,000 or more through the proposed project.
 "Subcontractor" does not include suppliers of widely available goods.

 Appendix

 CIRM Regulations

 Grant awards made through this PA will be subject to all applicable CIRM regulations.
-These regulations can be found on CIRM's website at http://www.cirm.ca.gov/reg/default.asp.
+These regulations can be found on CIRM's website.

 Target Product Profile